ImmanuelEgboche/Big-O-Energy/BigOEnergy/azure.md

-Answer Summary
+## Answer Summary
 Below is a summary of your answers.

-Question 1 of 50
+### Question 1 of 50
-Which two attributes are characteristics of the private cloud deployment model?
+Which two attributes are characteristics of the **private cloud deployment model**?
 Each correct answer presents a complete solution.

-Your Answer
-Hardware must be purchased.

-This answer is correct.
-The company has complete control over physical resources and security.

-This answer is correct.
 Correct Answer
 Hardware must be purchased.
 This answer is correct.

 The company has complete control over physical resources and security.
 This answer is correct.

 In a private cloud, hardware must be purchased for start up and maintenance.
 In a private cloud, organizations control resources and security.
 Quick provisioning is a characteristic of the public cloud deployment model.
 Paying only for what is used is a characteristic of the public cloud deployment model.

 Describe cloud computing - Training | Microsoft Learn

-Question 2 of 50
+### Question 2 of 50
 Which two characteristics are common advantages of cloud computing?
 Each correct answer presents a complete solution.

 Your Answer
 geo-distribution
 This answer is correct.

 high availability
 This answer is correct.
-Correct Answer
-geo-distribution

-This answer is correct.
-high availability

-This answer is correct.
 Cloud-based apps can provide a continuous user experience with no apparent downtime, even when things go wrong.
 You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
 Apps in cloud computing can scale vertically and horizontally.
 In a public cloud model, you do not get physical access to servers, as they are managed by the cloud provider.

-Describe cloud computing - Training | Microsoft Learn

-Question 3 of 50
+### Question 3 of 50
 Select the answer that correctly completes the sentence.

 Increasing compute capacity for an app by adding RAM or CPUs to a virtual machine is called [answer choice].

 Your Answer
 vertical scaling
 This answer is correct.
-Correct Answer
-vertical scaling

-This answer is correct.
 You scale vertically to increase compute capacity by adding RAM or CPUs to a virtual machine.
 Scaling horizontally increases compute capacity by adding instances of resources, such as adding virtual machines to the configuration.
 Disaster recovery keeps data and other assets safe in the event of a disaster.
 High availability minimizes downtime when things go wrong.

-Describe the benefits of using cloud services - Training | Microsoft Learn

-Question 4 of 50
+### Question 4 of 50
 Select the answer that correctly completes the sentence.

 Increasing compute capacity for an app by adding instances of resources such as virtual machines is called [answer choice].

 Your Answer
 horizontal scaling
 This answer is correct.
-Correct Answer
-horizontal scaling

-This answer is correct.
 Scaling horizontally increases compute capacity by adding instances of resources, such as adding virtual machines to the configuration.
 You scale vertically by adding RAM or CPUs to a virtual machine.
 Disaster recovery keeps data and other assets safe in the event of a disaster.
 High availability minimizes downtime when things go wrong.

-Describe the benefits of using cloud services - Training | Microsoft Learn

-Question 5 of 50
+### Question 5 of 50
 What are cloud-based backup services, data replication, and geo-distribution features of?

 Your Answer
 a disaster recovery plan

 This answer is correct.
-Correct Answer
-a disaster recovery plan

-This answer is correct.
 Disaster recovery uses services, such as cloud-based backup, data replication, and geo-distribution, to keep data and code safe in the event of a disaster.

-Describe the benefits of using cloud services - Training | Microsoft Learn

-Question 6 of 50
+### Question 6 of 50
 What is high availability in a public cloud environment dependent on?

 Your Answer
 the service-level agreement (SLA) that you choose

 This answer is correct.
-Correct Answer
-the service-level agreement (SLA) that you choose

-This answer is correct.
 Different services have different SLAs.
 Sometimes different tiers of the same service will offer different SLAs, which can increase or decrease the promised availability.

-Describe the benefits of using cloud services - Training | Microsoft Learn

-Question 7 of 50
+### Question 7 of 50
 Select the answer that correctly completes the sentence.

 An example of [answer choice] is automatically scaling an application to ensure that the application has the resources needed to meet customer demands.

 Your Answer
 elasticity
 This answer is correct.
-Correct Answer
-elasticity

-This answer is correct.
-Elasticity refers to the ability to scale resources as needed, such as during business hours, to ensure that an application can keep up with demand, and then reducing the available resources during off-peak hours.
-Agility refers to the ability to deploy new applications and services quickly.
-High availability refers to the ability to ensure that a service or application remains available in the event of a failure.
-Geo-distribution makes a service or application available in multiple geographic locations that are typically close to your users.
+**Elasticity** refers to the ability to scale resources as needed, such as during business hours, to ensure that an application can keep up with demand, and then reducing the available resources during off-peak hours. **Agility** refers to the ability to deploy new applications and services quickly. **High availability** refers to the ability to ensure that a service or application remains available in the event of a failure. **Geo-distribution** makes a service or application available in multiple geographic locations that are typically close to your users.

-Describe the benefits of using cloud services - Training | Microsoft Learn

-Question 8 of 50
+### Question 8 of 50
 Select the answer that correctly completes the sentence.

 In cloud computing, [answer choice] allows you to deploy applications to regional datacenters around the world.